 These record details of individuals who were originally buried in smaller or isolated cemeteries, but who, at a later date, were exhumed and reburied in 'concentrated' war cemeteries.
 This enabled CWGC to fully commemorate and look after otherwise unmaintainable graves.

-Further down on your search page you can find more details about the cemetery where the person you are looking for is buried, or the memorial upon which they are commemorated.
+Further down on your search page you can find more details about the cemetery where this individual is buried, or the memorial upon which they are commemorated.